frictionlessdata/frictionless-py/docs/guides/basic-examples.md

 ===  =====  =================  ==============================================================================================================
   3      2  type-error         Type error in the cell "Ireland" in row "3" and field "neighbor_id" at position "2": type is "integer/default"
-  4      5  extra-cell         Row at position "4" has an extra value in field at position "5" 5  None   foreign-key-error  Row at position "5" violates the foreign key: not found in the lookup table 7      2  missing-cell       Row at position "7" has a missing cell in field "neighbor_id" at position "2" 7      3  missing-cell       Row at position "7" has a missing cell in field "name" at position "3" 7      4  missing-cell       Row at position "7" has a missing cell in field "population" at position "4"
+  4      5  extra-cell         Row at position "4" has an extra value in field at position "5" 5         foreign-key-error  Row at position "5" violates the foreign key: not found in the lookup table 7      2  missing-cell       Row at position "7" has a missing cell in field "neighbor_id" at position "2" 7      3  missing-cell       Row at position "7" has a missing cell in field "name" at position "3" 7      4  missing-cell       Row at position "7" has a missing cell in field "population" at position "4"